Integration Testing

 Warning

 Do not write await result.Should().BeSuccessAsync().
-The async helpers are not extensions on ResultAssertions<T>.
+Async assertions are extensions on Task<Result<T>> and ValueTask<Result<T>>, not on ResultAssertions<T>.
+Call them directly on the awaitable.

 using FluentAssertions;